zaczap/bios201/Workshop4/README.md

 | -g | genome size -- normally we would use hg19 but we have subset the genome to only include chr4 |
 | --nomodel | don't compute model for fragment size |

-To learn more about these options and the other available options, read throught the [MACS2 documentation](https://github.com/taoliu/MACS)
+To learn more about these options and the other available options, read through the [MACS2 documentation](https://github.com/taoliu/MACS)

 For our first sample: